 By Veronica M. Hawkins, AIS, AINS

-The attorneys and Personal Injury Case Analysts at Goldberg Noone, LLC, spend every day dealing with insurance companies in our efforts to reach a satisfactory resolution of your accident injury claim.
+The attorneys and Personal Injury Case Analysts at Goldberg Noone Abraham, spend every day dealing with insurance companies in our efforts to reach a satisfactory resolution of your accident injury claim.
 We often post about insurance terms you should know, and about what you should expect from your insurance company after you’ve been hurt in a crash.

 But what about all those pesky acronyms and short-hand references adjusters commonly use and, what do they mean?
 I was a claims adjuster for a national insurance company for nearly a decade, and I can tell you that the list of these confusing terms is almost endless.
 But for this article, let’s cover the most widely-used examples: